cllckn/decision-support-systems/module4/exercises/README.md

     - Fetch and display customer data dynamically.
     - Handle form submission via AJAX.

 ---

+## **Hands-on Exercise2**

+Introducing the moderator role with id:3.
+Moderators will have distinct permissions, separate from admins and registered users.

+### Steps to Implement

+* Design Moderator Page – Copy registered-user.html, rename it to moderator.html, and update relevant UI elements.

+* Modify Login Handling – Update the authentication function to handle moderator login.

+* Adjust Access Control – Ensure only users with role ID 3 can access moderator.html.

+* Allow Customer Listing – Update the relevant route in the server to allow moderators to retrieve and list customers.

+---

-# **Hands-On Exercise 2: Extending the Application in /module4/part3 With User Profile Management Feature**
+# **Hands-On Exercise 3: Extending the Application in /module4/part3 (or Exercise 2) With User Profile Management Feature**

 ## **Assignment Overview**